okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 The Okta Auth JS SDK builds on top of the [Authentication API](/docs/reference/api/authn/), the [OpenID Connect API](/docs/reference/api/oidc/), and the Identity Engine [interaction code](/docs/concepts/interaction-code/) flow.
 This SDK enables you to create various sign-in experiences.

+### Sign-in experiences

 These experiences include fully branded embedded authentication, as with [Auth JS fundamentals](/docs/guides/auth-js/) and redirect authentication.
 Auth JS is used by the Okta [Sign-In Widget](https://github.com/okta/okta-signin-widget), which powers the default Okta sign-in page.
-Your application initializes the SDK, which automatically redirects you to this authentication page hosted by Okta and enforces the policies you configured for your sign-in experience.
+Your application initializes the SDK, which automatically redirects you to this authentication page.
+Okta hosts this page and enforces the policies you configured for your sign-in experience.

 Auth JS also powers our other redirect SDKs that provide simple authentication for server-side web apps and single-page JavaScript apps (SPA).
 See the [Quickstart guides](/docs/guides/quickstart/).

+### Auth JS and redirect authentication

 In this guide, you don't need to use an Okta-supported server-side or front-end framework to get access to redirect authentication.
-It's possible to use Auth JS to create a drop-in solution that works with most web apps, whether you're adding a centralized sign-in flow to a new app or retrofitting it to an existing app.
+It's possible to use Auth JS to create a drop-in solution that works with most web apps.
+This solution works whether you're adding a centralized sign-in flow to a new app or retrofitting it to an existing app.

 To see examples of Auth JS with other front-end frameworks, go to [Sign in to SPA](/docs/guides/sign-into-spa-redirect/angular/main/).

 If you'd like to explore the entire Auth JS SDK, see [Okta Auth JS JavaScript SDK](https://github.com/okta/okta-auth-js/#readme).

 ## Create an Okta app integration

 An Okta app integration represents your app in your Okta org.
-The integration configures how your app integrates with the Okta services including which users and groups have access, authentication policies, token refresh requirements, redirect URLs, and more.
+The integration configures how your app integrates with the Okta services.
+This includes which users and groups have access, authentication policies, token refresh requirements, redirect URLs, and more.
 The integration includes configuration information required by the app to access Okta.

 1. [Sign in to your Okta organization](https://developer.okta.com/login) with your administrator account.
 1. Click **Admin** in the upper-right corner of the page.
 1. Open the Applications configuration pane by selecting **Applications** > **Applications**.
-1. Click **Create App Integration**.
-1. Select a **Sign-in method** of **OIDC - OpenID Connect**.
+1. Click **Create App Integration**, and then select a **Sign-in method** of **OIDC - OpenID Connect**.
 1. Select an **Application type** of **Single-Page Application**, then click **Next**.
-   > **Note:** If you choose an inappropriate application type, it breaks the sign-in or sign-out flows by requiring the verification of a client secret, which public clients don't have.
+   > **Note:** If you choose an inappropriate application type, it breaks the sign-in or sign-out flow.
+It breaks the flow by requiring the verification of a client secret, which public clients don't have.
-1. Enter an **App integration name**.
-1. Ensure that the **Authorization Code** grant type is selected.
+1. Enter an **App integration name**, and then ensure that the **Authorization Code** grant type is selected.
 1. Enter the **Sign-in redirect URIs** for local development.
 For this sample, use `http://localhost:9000`.
 1. Enter the **Sign-out redirect URIs** for local development.
 For this sample, use `http://localhost:9000`.
 1. Enter the **Base URIs** for the trusted origin.
 For this sample, use `http://localhost:9000`.
 See [Trusted Origins](#about-trusted-origins).